Tucupita Marcano Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.

-- The Giants' 3.95 team ERA ranks 10th among all MLB pitching staffs.
+- The Giants' 3.95 team ERA ranks 10th across all league pitching staffs.

-- The right-hander's last appearance was on Saturday against the Colorado Rockies, when he went 3 2/3 innings, surrendering two earned runs while allowing four hits.
+- The right-hander's most recent appearance was on Thursday, July 6 against the Seattle Mariners, when he threw six scoreless innings while giving up six hits.

+- The 35-year-old has put up a 2.91 ERA and 8.6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.